YMreyoud/RATS/README.md

 # 2. Data Input:
 scShiny() accepts three different types of data as input.
 - Option 1: Load 10x
   - For this input, you must select a parent folder containing a subfolder for each sample you would like to analyze.
-In this subfolders, there must be three files: barcodes.tsv.gz, features.tsv.gz, and matrix.mtx.gz.
+In these subfolders, there must be three files: barcodes.tsv.gz, features.tsv.gz, and matrix.mtx.gz.
 These files are generated from CellRanger.
 - Option 2: Load Loom
   - This option allows you to select loom files generated using velocyto.
 This filetype is useful for retaining spliced and unspliced read data for downstream analysis such as scVelo velocity analysis.
 - Option 2: Load Model
   - This option allows the user to upload an R object of a previously generated seurat object.
 This is useful for loading in any previously analyzed data for continued exploration.

+# 3. Data Merging:
+scShiny() offers two methods for merging data samples into one seurat object.
+These usefulness of these two methods depends on your specific experiment.
+- Simple Merge:
+  - This merge methods, as the title suggests, simple merges the count matrices from the experiment without accounting for any variation due to batch effects.
+We recommend only using this type of merge if all samples were run together for sequencing.
+- Integrate:
+  - This merge method accounts for variation due to batch effects by finding integration anchors between samples and using this anchors to normalize the data to eliminate batch effects.
+This method should always be used for data that was sequenced in different batches.